Please use another Browser

 Under certain circumstances, Siemens can be held legally responsible for the actions of its business partners.
 We counter this risk by taking a comprehensive approach to selecting our partners, by contractually obliging them to adhere to our Code of Conduct, and by monitoring the ongoing collaborations.
 This process covers the entire life cycle of the business partnership.
 Our compulsory companywide Business Partner Compliance Tool supports implementation of the process and ensures documentation of relevant information and activities.
 And we systematically harness the potential of big data using dashboards and analytics to improve risk management and the monitoring of our business-partner relationships.

-One example of this took place in 2016 at the Hannover Messe, the world’s most important industry trade fair.
-There the Digital Factory and Process Industries and Drives divisions presented the animated video “Compliance included …” to their customers.
-When it comes to compliance, this is what Siemens is all: clean business, always and everywhere!
-See for your self:
+One example of this took place in 2018 at the Hannover Messe, the world’s most important industry trade fair.
+There the Digital Factory and Process Industries and Drives divisions presented the new game “Compliance included …” to their customers.
+When it comes to compliance, this is what Siemens is all about: clean business, always and everywhere!

 “Tell Us” and Siemens ombudsman